gavinwill/HomeLab/README.md

 ## Requirements

 - Everything should be made as simple as possible, but not simpler.
 - Low energy and footprint.
 Aiming for around ~20 watts during normal operation for networking and compute.
+Development server should be around ~15 watts.
 - Cheap capital expenditure and operational expenditure.
 - Automate where possible but not to the detriment of simplicity and maintainability.
 See [XKCD: Automation](https://xkcd.com/1319/).
 - Manual once off task(s) are potentially acceptable compromises.
 See [XKCD: Is It Worth the Time?](https://xkcd.com/1205/)